An official website of the United States Government

 If no, you are not eligible to claim the ERC.
 If you improperly claimed ERC, go to Part C.

-If you incorrectly claimed the Employee Retention Credit, you can use the ERC claim withdrawal process outlined at IRS.gov/withdrawmyerc if all of the following apply:
+If you incorrectly claimed the Employee Retention Credit, you can use the ERC claim withdrawal process outlined at IRS.gov/withdrawmyerc if you haven’t received the credit or haven’t cashed or deposited an ERC check.

 Requesting a withdrawal means you’re asking the IRS not to process your entire adjusted return that included your ERC claim.
 If the IRS accepts your request, the claim will be treated as if it was never filed.

-If you’re not able to use the withdrawal process, you can still file another adjusted return if you need to reduce the amount of your ERC claim or make other changes to your adjusted return.
+If you’re not able to use the withdrawal process or the ERC Voluntary Disclosure Program, you can still file another adjusted return if you need to reduce the amount of your ERC claim or make other changes to your adjusted return.

 If you need a printable version of this resource to help constituents, clients or others to see if they may be eligible for the ERC, see the Employee Retention Credit Eligibility ChecklistPDF.